House of Rietmann: Religious, Military, Civic, and Economic Contributions

+Cultural and Artistic Legacy

+Beyond politics and commerce, the Rietmanns left a significant mark on the cultural and social fabric of Switzerland.
+The spiritual and literary life of the region was shaped by the pastor and writer Johann Jakob Rietmann-Brändli (1815–1867), while the field of physical education was influenced by Jakob Arnold Rietmann (1846–1906).
+A goldsmith by trade, Jakob Arnold became nationally renowned as a gymnastics instructor for the influential exercise routines he composed.

+The family also contributed to the hospitality industry, managing various local inns and hotels.
+Their visual legacy remains highly relevant today through the works of two notable artists: Johann Jakob Rietmann (1808–1868), a landscape painter and draftsman, and Otto Rietmann (1856–1942), a photographer whose documentation of the era is of lasting historical value.

+International Expansion

-In the 19th century, several branches established themselves abroad: merchants founded offices in Galați (Romania), others settled in Milan, while explorers such as Otmar Laurenz Rietmann (1831–1869) journeyed as far as Australia and New Zealand.
-Despite this dispersion, the Rietmann name remains closely tied to the economic and political history of St. Gallen, where the family epitomized the transformation from an artisan elite to an urban patriciate in a city without a native nobility.
+In the 19th century, some branches moved beyond Swiss borders: commercial operators established offices in Galați (Romania), others settled in Milan, while travelers such as Otmar Laurenz Rietmann (1831–1869) reached Australia and New Zealand.
+Despite this dispersion, the surname remains deeply intertwined with the economic and political history of St. Gallen.

 Milan Branch

 Some of Inter's founders and managers; from left: Giovanni Paramithiotti (president), Giorgio Muggiani, Hugo Rietmann, Hirzel, Bach, Luigi Ansbacher, Glockner and, at the door on the right, Max Rietmann.

 From the line that settled in Milan descended Hugo Eugen Rietmann, a textile entrepreneur and prominent figure in the early days of Italian football.
 Having moved to the Lombard capital in his youth and naturalized as Italian in 1920, he took part (as did his brother Max and sister Alice) on 9 March 1908 in the meeting at the Ristorante L’Orologio that led to the founding of the Foot-Ball Club Internazionale, where he also played as a midfielder during the 1909 season.
-After his playing career, he became a federal referee; in 1927 he contributed to the establishment of the Milanese section of the Italian Referees’ Association (A.I.A.), with which he remained involved as a director for three decades.
-At the same time, he managed a fine fabric and textile business, maintaining trade ties with Switzerland and helping introduce St. Gallen textile techniques into Lombardy’s industry.
+After his playing career, he became a federal referee; in 1911 he contributed to the establishment of the Italian Referees’ Association (A.I.A.), with which he remained involved as a director for three decades, and refereed the Italian Top Division from 1911 to 1920.
+Most notably he refereed the Coppa Beretta-Rietmann in 1913, which Inter FC won, and served on Italy's National team Technical Commission.
+At the same time, he managed a fine fabric and textile business located in Piazza della Scala N.4, maintaining trade ties with Switzerland and helping introduce St. Gallen textile techniques into Lombardy's industry.
 In 1948, the FIGC awarded him the title of “Pioneer of Italian Football.”

 His grandson Ugo Rietmann carried on his entrepreneurial spirit, establishing himself as a director and CEO of various Italian and international companies, including Philips, Telecom Italia and Athena 2000 (Fininvest Group).
 In 1999 he was among the founding partners, directors and members of the Board of Fastweb.
 He currently serves as senior partner at the corporate consultancy ERA Group – Europe.
-He married Nob.
-Elena Bonzi, of the Counts Bonzi, with whom he had two sons: Alessandro Rietmann (1996) and Federico Rietmann (2000).
+He married Countess Elena Bonzi, of the Counts Bonzi, with whom he had two sons: Alessandro and Cav.
+Federico.